To the page content

 There are many reasons to start an IoT project: reducing costs, offering new service models, or advancing your digital transformation are just a few examples.
 But don’t try to solve all challenges at once.
 Especially for companies with no previous experience in the Internet of Things, it can be difficult to focus on a single task.
 It makes sense to work with a reliable partner early in the development process.
 When choosing such a partner, practical experience in the IoT field is particularly important.
 Experienced partners like Telekom, for example, have an overview of various scenarios and know how to solve different challenges with a broad range of products.

-Many enterprises are already aware that the Internet of Things can offer them many benefits.
-But which challenges can they tackle specifically with the aid of this technology?
-The following is a short selection of areas and use cases in which cross-sectoral IoT solutions are available:
+Many companies are already aware that the Internet of Things can offer them numerous advantages.
+But what specific challenges can they tackle with the help of this technology?
+Below is a small selection of areas and use cases where IoT solutions are suitable – across all industries:

 • Increased efficiency and productivity